 Once you get around to actually using your Sony WF-1000XM4, you’ll notice that they’re much smaller than the Sony WF-1000XM3.
 As a result, they fit much better in your ears.
 The capacitive touch controls make playback a breeze, and we can’t forget about the handy IPX4 rating for sweat resistance.

-Sony’s new V1 processor is far more energy-efficient than in previous generations, so noise-cancelling and premium playback won’t drain your juice as quickly anymore.
-You can also tap into Qi wireless charging with the newly upgraded case — which also happens to be much smaller than the previous WF-1000XM3 case.
+Sony’s V1 processor is far more energy-efficient than in previous generations, so noise-cancelling and premium playback won’t drain your juice as quickly anymore.
+You can also tap into Qi wireless charging using the case, which happens to be much smaller than the previous WF-1000XM3 case.
 If you’d prefer to stay wired, you can turn to your trusty USB-C cable to get the job done.